 What sort of distances will you be driving regularly?

 While motorbikes are faster and more able to navigate traffic, they’re worse for long-distance drives.
 So if you think you’ll need your vehicle for lots of big runs, then a car might be for you.
 They’re simply much more comfortable for driving hours at a time.
+Their tires also last longer.
+Click here to read a Yokohama YK740 GTX review.

 What can you afford?

 This is another important factor — cars and motorbikes each have their own cost implications.
 Not just up-front costs, but also to insure.
 Have a look at the different types of vehicles you can afford in your area before making your decision.
+You can expand your reach and check the latest and best prices on sites like AutoVolo quite easily.

 How much do you need to carry?